SAP Industry Solutions Licensing

 Interaction with LoB Solutions:

-Industry solutions usually reside within the S/4HANA environment rather than as separate cloud services (though SAP is expanding industry cloud offerings shortly).
+Industry solutions typically reside within the S/4HANA environment rather than as separate cloud services (although SAP is expanding its industry cloud offerings shortly).
 For example, SAP IS-Utilities includes customer care and billing within the S/4 system.

-In contrast, an external LoB solution like SAP CRM (now SAP CX) or Salesforce would interface with customer data.
+In contrast, an external LoB solution, such as SAP CRM (now SAP CX) or Salesforce, would interface with customer data.

 In summary, industry modules interact functionally with the S/4HANA core (often installed within the same system and integrate with core finance, logistics, etc.), but they remain distinct commercially.

-Companies must explicitly license them on top of the core S/4HANA license.
-And if you’re also using SAP’s LoB or industry cloud solutions, those are additional pieces of the puzzle, each with its own contract.
+Companies must explicitly license them in addition to the core S/4HANA license.
+And if you’re also using SAP’s LoB or industry cloud solutions, those are additional pieces of the puzzle, each with its contract.

 Industry-Specific Licensing Considerations